 It is also well-documented that individuals of color, particularly those who are Black and African American, experience disproportionate contact with the juvenile criminal legal system and adult criminal legal system across all age groups and at all stages of involvement.
-22,49,50,55 "Disproportionate minority contact" is a measure required by the federal Juvenile Justice and Delinquency Prevention Act of 1974 and is defined as "rates of contact with the juvenile [criminal legal] system among juveniles of a specific minority group that are significantly different from rates of contact for white non-Hispanic juveniles."50 The U.S. Justice Department has stated that juvenile disproportionate minority contact "is evident at nearly all contact points on the juvenile [criminal legal] system continuum"55 including at arrest, referral, diversion, detention, filings, findings, probation, confinement, and transfer to adult court. ^{6,49-51} Nationally, Black youth are more likely to be arrested, referred to juvenile court, processed, sent to secure confinement, and transferred to adult facilities than white youth.55 In addition, "national data indicate emerging adults have the most racially disparate [criminal legal] system outcomes of any age group."29 One study found that in 2012, the rate of incarceration in either a state or federal prison among individuals aged 18 to 24 years was nine times greater for Black males than for white males.44
+22,49,50,55 "Disproportionate minority contact" is a measure required by the federal Juvenile Justice and Delinquency Prevention Act of 1974 and is defined as "rates of contact with the juvenile [criminal legal] system among juveniles of a specific minority group that are significantly different from rates of contact for white non-Hispanic juveniles."
+The U.S. Justice Department has stated that juvenile disproportionate minority contact "is evident at nearly all contact points on the juvenile [criminal legal] system continuum"55 including at arrest, referral, diversion, detention, filings, findings, probation, confinement, and transfer to adult court. ^{6,49-51} Nationally.
+Black youth are more likely to be arrested, referred to juvenile court, processed, sent to secure confinement, and transferred to adult facilities than white youth.55 In addition, "national data indicate emerging adults have the most racially disparate [criminal legal] system outcomes of any age group."29 One study found that in 2012, the rate of incarceration in either a state or federal prison among individuals aged 18 to 24 years was nine times greater for Black males than for white males.44

 Consistent with these national findings, the Washington State juvenile criminal legal system has documented disproportionate minority contact for all non-white racial/ethnic groups, with Black and African American youth experiencing the greatest disproportionately. ^{22,54} For example, Black youth were three times as likely as white youth to be referred to juvenile court.
 Black youth were seven times more likely to be in Juvenile Rehabilitation Administration custody than white youth.
 22 Black youth were also less likely to receive a diversion or deferred disposition and less likely to receive an evidence-based program.
-Black youth were significantly more likely to be tried as adults compared to white youth. ^{6,51-53} contact for youth of color increased over the same time period, with data showing that disparities in juvenile court referrals doubled in six years.6 In a 2012 report, the Research Working Group, Task Force on Race and the Criminal Justice System, convened to address racial inequities in Washington's criminal legal system concluded that, "Washington State criminal justice practices and institutions find that race and ethnicity influence criminal justice outcomes over and above [crime] commission rates."54 The Task Force found "that racial and ethnic bias distorts decision-making at various stages in the criminal [legal] system, contributing to disparities."54
+Lastly, Black youth were significantly more likely to be tried as adults compared to white youth. ^{6,51-53}

 Some evidence suggests that inequities due to racism persist even after changes in these systems.
-While juvenile arrests, referrals to court services, and detention use declined by 55% in Washington State from 2007 to 2015, these declines did not happen proportionally.6 Rather,
+While juvenile arrests, referrals to court services, and detention use declined by 55% in